sdziallas/comp55/docs/labs/12-Hash.md

 Remember,
 ***each key corresponds to one and only one value object***.
-So how does this work when you have multiple objects that you want with similar values.
+So how does this work when you have multiple objects that you want with similar values?
 Let's try this first.

 ```java